-All provider records must be maintained in an accessible, standardized order and format at the enrolled office site in the Louisiana Department of Health (LDH) administrative region where the beneficiary resides.
+All provider records must be maintained in an accessible, standardized order and format at the enrolled office site in the LDH administrative region where the recipient resides.
 The agency must have sufficient space, facilities, and supplies to ensure effective record keeping.
-The provider must keep sufficient records to document compliance with LDH requirements for the beneficiary served and the provision of services.
+The provider must keep sufficient records to document compliance with LDH requirements for the recipient served and the provision of services.

-A separate record must be maintained on each beneficiary that fully documents services for which payments have been made.
+A separate record must be maintained on each recipient that fully documents services for which payments have been made.
 The provider must maintain sufficient documentation to enable LDH to verify that prior to payment each charge was due and proper.
 The provider must make available all records that LDH finds necessary to determine compliance with any federal or state law, rule, or regulation promulgated by LDH.